AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 > - Words in `UPPER_CASE` are the arguments that are meant to be supplied by you.
 > For example, in `add -n ITEM_NAME`, `ITEM_NAME` would represent the name of the item you are adding (e.g., `add -n apple`).

+If you're starting to feel overwhelmed by all these flags, don't worry!
+Continue reading to know more about BinBash's Command auto-suggestions feature that can help you out.
+It's like having a little helper right at your fingertips!

 ### Command auto-suggestions

 BinBash's command suggestion feature can be activated by pressing the `tab` key which either: